Learnosity/learnosity-demos/README.md

     make run-php  # See “Using PHP's native server” below to see what this does

-or

-    make run-vagrant  # See “Using Vagrant” below for additional information

 You can then visit http://localhost:8080 in a browser.

 Note that you must use *localhost* as the domain (not 127.0.0.1).
 Any port is